 - Vortices correlate easily along the riser span and thus short cylinder tests can be misrepresentative

-- Alternative buoyancy concepts that simply cause more turbulence in the boundary layers are mostly ineffective in this range and may cause more harm than good (particularly a longitudinally-grooved system which allows for span-wise correlation of vortices)
+- Alternative buoyancy concepts that simply cause more turbulence in the boundary layers are mostly ineffective in this range and may cause more harm than good

 - Fairings can keep the boundary layers attached thereby reducing both drag and VIV

-Both helical groove and Saguaro cactus-type buoyancy modules are able to trip a boundary layer at lower Reynolds numbers so that the laminar boundary layers become turbulent and the critical Reynolds number range is shifted to lower current velocities.
+Both helical groove and axial ridge buoyancy modules are able to trip a boundary layer at lower Reynolds numbers so that the laminar boundary layers become turbulent and the critical Reynolds number range is shifted to lower current velocities.
 Since drag (and possibly VIV) decrease as the critical Reynolds number range is entered, this gives a premature (and inaccurate) indication that the alternative buoyancy systems may be effective.
 This phenomenon can be likened to dimples on a golf ball which trip the laminar boundary layers such that they become turbulent and stay attached to the ball over more of its surface, thereby reducing drag and insuring a straighter path of travel.
 However, deepwater risers experience Reynolds numbers that are much higher than those experienced by a golf ball.
-This is why testing at super-critical Reynolds numbers on a flexible cylinder is important for accurate prediction of how risers with grooved buoyancy or longitudinal protrusions will behave on drilling risers in the ocean.
+This is why testing at super-critical Reynolds numbers on a flexible cylinder is important for accurate prediction of how risers with grooved buoyancy or axial ridges will behave on drilling risers in the ocean.

 Deepwater drilling risers experience peak currents that reside in the super-critical Reynolds number range (Re ≥ 1 million).
 At this level, the flow has so much inertia that it separates more easily causing higher drag and VIV (note that Reynolds number is essentially the ratio of inertial forces divided by diffusion forces).
 The only viable solution is a fairing that streamlines the flow so that the boundary layer stays attached to the fairing for a longer period of time and delays large vortex-shedding until the flow has passed the fairing tail.

-Buoyancy systems with helical grooves (such as an inverted helical strake) behave similarly to a very short helical strake, in that (if they are effective) the grooves cause the flow to separate at the groove location much like protruding helical strake fins.
+Buoyancy systems with helical grooves (such as an inverted helical strake) behave similarly to a very short helical strake, in that (if they are effective at all) the grooves cause the flow to separate at the groove location much like protruding helical strake fins.
 By controlling flow separation in a helical fashion, the vortices cannot easily correlate along the riser span and thus are weaker, thereby reducing VIV.
 However, it is well known that helical strakes suffer from high drag due to this forced early separation.
 The early separation causes a larger wake with lower pressure in the wake.
 If short helical strakes (or grooves) are able to control flow separation, then they produce lower VIV at the expense of higher drag.
 If short helical strakes or grooves cannot control flow separation, then they will have very little effect at the super-critical Reynolds numbers of interest for drilling risers.

 It is useful to compare common VIV suppression devices across the Reynolds number range for their ability to reduce drag on risers.
-The graph below presents this information for tall helical strakes, short helical strakes, short chord fairings, long chord fairings, and alternative buoyancy systems such as those with helical grooves or longitudinal protrusions.
+The graph below presents this information for tall helical strakes, short helical strakes, short chord fairings, long chord fairings, and alternative buoyancy systems such as those with helical grooves or axial ridges.
 The data ranges are taken either from test data or from field measurements and are approximate for illustration purposes.